DIY Python aquarium hose

 (As an amazon associate I earn on qualifying purchases).

 Most gravel vac’s should fit onto this with the use of an adaptor, or by simply inserting the gravel vac hose into the main hose.
-Or, if you have a large gravel vac, it may fit directly onto the hose itself.

 The gravel vac issue I leave up to you, these come in many different sizes so you will need to check which adaptor you require.